 Another example is the famous blogging platform, Medium, which gives you a voice on a very high-visibility site.
 It even sends links to your article out to Medium’s email subscribers.
 And its multiple categories allow you to diversify your work to include any subject you love writing about (heck, you can even write about writing, just like we do!).

 Finally, social media itself is a fantastic way of putting your name and reputation out there.
 Twitter and Tumblr, for example, allow for short-form content that can easily hit viral status with the right exposure and shares.
-You can do the same with Instagram if you have design, photography, or video skills and great copywriting.
+You can do the same with Instagram if you have design, video, or photography skills and great copywriting.
 Finally, YouTube is a perfect way of sharing your writing tips and guides.

 Step 4: Making Six Figures Is All about the Right Niche